 Article at a Glance:

-- Salt is a natural, versatile cleaner that can help you tidy up your home for spring.
+- Salt is a natural, versatile cleaner that can help you tidy up your home.

 - A solution of salt and water can help you freshen up your fridge.

 - Sprinkling salt on your carpets and rugs before you vacuum can help brighten them up.